dylanaraps/pure-bash-bible/README.md

 ## Count files or directories in directory

-This works by passing the output of the glob as function arguments.
-We then count the arguments and print the number.
+This works by passing the output of the glob to the function and then counting the number of arguments.

 **Example Function:**